 The evening planning business in Nigeria is saturated small-scale business ideas in Nigeria for men but you can still get a lion’s share of its profits if you have the guts because there’s no weekend in your location, area, or state that someone is not celebrating his birthday, wedding, house warming and so on.

 The best way to start with this small-scale business is to understand the business first which means you have to learn first.
 You can apply for a 6 months course in any event planning company in your area and pay attention to how things are done from the bottom.

 Be close to your boss and check out how he runs things – basically from the management angle because that is where you’ll be working when you start yours.
 After learning this for 6 months and getting your certificate, you can now venture into starting your own events planning business.

 To get your first customer in this business all you need to start small.
 You can start with planning your friends in house birthday then introduce yourself at the party as the brain behind the decoration, food, and music then as time goes by people will call you for big contracts.

 21. Fish Farming Business

-Fish farming business is another business Nigerian men can try whether as a side business or home business.
-All you need is to gain some experience first by learning to take care of the fishes then you start fully in your compound with concrete tanks or plastic tanks.
+Fish farming business is another business Nigerian men can try whether as a side business or a home business.
+All you need is to gain some experience first by learning to take care of the fish then you start fully in your compound with concrete tanks or plastic tanks.

 22. Wrist Watch Business